zzb5233/tutorials/vm-ubuntu-20.04/README.md

 # Creating a single file image of the VM

+These notes are primarily here as a reminder for people creating VM images for distribution.
+If you downloaded a VM image, these steps were already performed, and there is no reason you need to perform them again.

+For the particular case of creating the VM named:

++ 'P4 Tutorial Development 2022-04-02'
++ created on April 2, 2022

-For the particular case of creating the VM named 'P4 Tutorial 2021-09-07' on September 7, 2021, here were the host OS details, in case it turns out that matters to the finished VM image for some
+here were the host OS details, in case it turns out that matters to the finished VM image for some reason:
-reason:

-+ macOS 10.14.6
++ Windows 10 Enterprise
-+ VirtualBox 6.1.26 r145957
++ VirtualBox 6.1.30 r148432
-+ Vagrant 2.2.16
++ Vagrant 2.2.18

 In the VirtualBox GUI interface:

 + Choose menu item File -> Export Appliance ...
-+ Select the VM named 'P4 Tutorial 2021-09-07' and click Continue button
++ Select the VM named 'P4 Tutorial Development 2022-04-02' and click Continue button

 + Format
   + I used: Open Virtualization Format 1.0